A Bimonthly Email Newsletter from the International Mathematical Union (pdf)

 A conference presenting the results of the project, its conclusions and recommendations is going to take place at ICTP (Trieste) from 4 to 8 November 2019.
 More on https://gender-gap-in-science.org/ .

-The Women in Mathematics Day will be celebrated for the first time in 2019, on May 12th.
+May 12th, a Celebration for Women in Mathematics will be organized for the first time in 2019.

-Doctor Ashraf Daneshkhah from the Women’s Committee of the Iranian Mathematical Society, presented to the participants of (WM)², the World Meeting for Women in Mathematics organized by CWM on 31 July in Rio, a proposal that Maryam Mirzakhani’s birthday – May 12th – be recognized and supported as the Women in Mathematics Day.
+Doctor Ashraf Daneshkhah from the Women’s Committee of the Iranian Mathematical Society, presented to the participants of (WM)2, the World Meeting for Women in Mathematics organized by CWM on 31 July in Rio, a proposal that Maryam Mirzakhani’s birthday – May 12th – be recognized and supported as a day to celebrate women in mathematics.
 The date would be celebrated every year inside the mathematical community, encouraging women from all over the world to advance their achievements in the field.
-This was approved by a vast majority of (WM)² participants.
+This was approved by a vast majority of (WM)2 participants.

 Maths Day for Development